1987–88 Los Angeles Kings season

-The 1987–88 Los Angeles Kings season, was the Kings' 21st season in the National Hockey League.
+The 1987–88 Los Angeles Kings season, was the Kings' 21st season in the National Hockey League (NHL).
 It saw the Kings finish in fourth place in the Smythe Division with a record of 30 wins, 42 losses, and 8 ties for 68 points.
 The team finished last in the league in goaltending, with 359 goals allowed.
-They lost the Division Semi-finals in five games to the Calgary Flames.
+They lost the Division Semifinals in five games to the Calgary Flames.

 This was the last season that the Kings wore purple and gold uniforms with a crown logo adorning the front.
 After this season, they would introduce a new logo with a white, black, and silver uniform, coinciding with the acquisition of Wayne Gretzky from the Edmonton Oilers.